| About

 who enjoys

+playing the piano and soprano saxophone.
 Jonathon Crane has developed hardware and software

 for a range of companies including Canon Information Systems Research Austraila,